rwanyoike/srb2kart-server-docker/README.md

 docker build --tag srb2kart-server:latest .
 ```

-The build will clone the [STJr/Kart-Public](https://github.com/STJr/Kart-Public) repository and build the SRB2Kart executable, as well as download data files for SRB2Kart.
+The build will clone the [STJr/Kart-Public](https://github.com/STJr/Kart-Public) repository and build the SRB2Kart executable, as well as download the data files for SRB2Kart.
 Building the executable can take some time depending on your hardware.

 ## License